-Vehicle Implied Consent Law prohibited concentration suspensions
+Operation of the bill--Vehicle Implied Consent Law prohibited concentration suspensions

-The act replaces the list of "equivalent offenses," other than state OVI and state OVUAC, that are classified as prior convictions used in determining the length of a Vehicle Implied Consent Law prohibited concentration suspension with a new list of "equivalent offenses," as defined in the act.
+The bill replaces the list of "equivalent offenses," other than state OVI and state OVUAC, that are classified as prior convictions used in determining the length of a Vehicle Implied Consent Law prohibited concentration suspension with a new list of "equivalent offenses," as defined in the bill and as described below in "Definition of ''equivalent offense'' as used in OVI and OMWI laws."

-The act does not change the length of the suspensions or any of the other continuing provisions governing the suspensions, other than an erroneous cross-reference that is corrected in division (C)(1) of R.C.
+The bill does not change the length of the suspensions or any of the other existing provisions governing the suspensions, other than an erroneous cross-reference that is corrected in division (C)(1) of R.C.
 4511.191.
 (R.C.
 4511.191(C) and (D).)